aklump/web_package/README.md

     beta: 1.0 --> 1.1-beta1  [OK]
     rc: 1.0 --> 1.1-rc1  [OK]

-If you call `bump test` without arguments you will see a litany of internal tests, which check supported schemas.
+If you call `bump test` without arguments you will see a litany of internal tests, which check supported schemas.  **Note: at this time the internal tests expect all steps to be set to 1, if you call this in a project whose config alters the step values, you will see that some of the internal tests fail.**

 ##About the `.info` File
 Web Package looks for a file with the .info extension and will use that for storing the meta data about your project.
 This file is one that can be parsed using php's `parse_ini_file()` function.
 If none is found, then `web_package.info` will be created.
 You may configure the actual filename in the config file e.g. `info_file = some_other_file.info` if these first two options do not work for you.
 Here is a basic `.info` file.